stong1994/secret_book/README.md

 1. fulfill context, eg: db connection、changed event
 2. optimize page，make it more beautiful
 3. sync server addr check and compatible url that has prefix http.
+4. show the notice after password generated in account adding